Rony Seikaly: Golden State Warriors (1994–1996)

+On November 2, 1994, Seikaly was traded to the Golden State Warriors for Sasha Danilović and Billy Owens.
 Seikaly only played in 36 games during the 1994–95 season, but started in all but one of those appearances averaging 12 points and 7 rebounds per game for the Warriors who were decimated by injuries.
-He would go on to start in 60 of 64 games in the 95–96 season, averaging 12 points and 7.8 rebounds, but the Warriors once again were plagued by injuries and could not reach the playoffs.
+He would go on to start in 60 of 64 games in the 1995–96 season, averaging 12 points and 7.8 rebounds, but the Warriors once again were plagued by injuries and could not reach the playoffs.
 In November 1996, he was once again traded, this time to the Orlando Magic.

 Orlando Magic (1996–1998)

+In November 1996, Seikaly, Clifford Rozier and a 1999 second-round draft pick were traded to the Orlando Magic for Donald Royal, Felton Spencer and Jon Koncak.
 The Magic had been a dominant Eastern Conference team, but lost superstar center Shaquille O'Neal, and Seikaly was brought in to fill the void.
 Despite playing alongside other veteran scorers such as Horace Grant, Nick Anderson and Dennis Scott, Seikaly boosted his scoring to 17.3 points per game for second on the team behind All-Star Penny Hardaway, and led the team in rebounds per game (9.5) and blocks (1.4).
 The Magic won 45 games and entered the playoffs as the 7th seed in the conference, facing off against Seikaly's old team in Miami, who then featured an All-Star center Alonzo Mourning.
-Despite taking a 2–0 lead in Miami, the Magic responded with two wins at home to tie the series at 2 games apiece, but injuries forced Seikaly out of the 4th and deciding 5th games in which the Heat won to advance.
+Despite taking a 2–0 lead in Miami, the Heat responded with two wins at home to tie the series at 2 games apiece, but injuries forced Seikaly out of the 4th and deciding 5th games in which the Heat won to advance.

-Seikaly would start in 47 games to start the 1997–98 season, but in February he was traded to the Utah Jazz, a deal that was rescinded due to Seikaly's refusal to report, Orlando then responded by sending him to the New Jersey Nets.
+Seikaly would start in 47 games to start the 1997–98 season, but in February the Magic agreed to trade Seikaly to the Utah Jazz for Chris Morris, Greg Foster and a first-round draft pick.
+The Magic soon rescinded the trade due to Seikaly's refusal to report and instead sent Seikaly to the New Jersey Nets alongside Brian Evans in exchange for Yinka Dare, David Benoit, Kevin Edwards and a first-round draft pick.
 He averaged 16 points and 9.5 rebounds per game in his stint in Orlando.

 New Jersey Nets (1998–1999)

-Following his arrival in New Jersey, Seikaly had a career ending foot injury and only played in 9 games to finish the 1997–98 season, and would only play in 9 games of the lockout shortened 1998–99 season before retiring from the league.
-He holds NBA career averages of 14.7 points per game, 9.5 rebounds per game, and 1.3 blocks per game.
+Following his arrival in New Jersey, Seikaly had a career ending foot injury and only played in 9 games to finish the 1997–98 season, and would only play in 9 games of the lockout-shortened 1998–99 season before retiring from the league.
+He finished his NBA career with averages of 14.7 points per game, 9.5 rebounds per game, and 1.3 blocks per game.